Do you want to know how to attract visitors to your blog? How to use Pinterest to grow blog traffic?

 Always add your mainboard followed by the other topic boards that you blog about.

-Featured boards are a way to showcase your best boards as well the relevant contents that you pin.
+Featured boards are a way to showcase your best boards as well as the relevant content that you pin.

 6. Pins, Pins, and Pins

 Pinterest is a visual platform and pins are your bridge to attract visitors to your blog.

 Please bear in mind- a pin can literally make or break your blog traffic from Pinterest.

 Create beautiful, eye-catching pins.
 Pins that are bright and contrasting colors.